Rules of Accreditation

 Granting or Denying Accreditation

-- The Council shall review all applications and site visit reports received by AAALAC International and shall determine the accreditation status of individual accreditable units subject to confirmation and approval by the Board of Trustees, and subject to the rights to appeal otherwise provided for in these Rules.
+- The Council shall review all applications and site visit reports received by AAALAC International and shall determine the accreditation status of individual accreditable units subject to affirmation by the Board of Directors, and subject to the rights to appeal otherwise provided for in these Rules.

 - Accreditation may be granted, withheld or revoked by AAALAC International.
 Once granted, accreditation may be revoked in the event of a change in the nature, structure, location or operation of an accredited unit, which in the opinion of AAALAC International is sufficient to warrant such revocation.
 Any unit previously accredited shall be evaluated as often as deemed necessary by AAALAC International.